isomerpages/moe-sls/_teacher-user-guide/Gamify/(2) Game Stories and Achievements.md

 </ol>
 </li>
 <li>only when I manually award the Game Story/Achievement to students.<ol>
 <li>Do not set any Conditions to the Game Story/Achievement.
-Click here to find out how to award XP, Game Story and Achievements manually. [hyperlink Award XP, Game Story and Achievements Manually]</li>
+Click <a target="_blank" href="/teacher-user-guide/gamify/award-xp-game-story-and-achievements-manually/">here</a> to find out how to award XP, Game Story and Achievements manually. </li>
 </ol>
 </li>
 </ul>